thomasloven/hass-plejd/README.md

 | [ha-plejd](https://github.com/klali/ha-plejd)                      | [@klali](https://github.com/klali) <br> (also check [this fork](https://github.com/bnordli/ha-plejd/tree/to-integration) by [@bnordli](https://github.com/bnordli)) | Does not communicate with the Plejd API and therefore requires you to extract the cryptokey and device data from the Plejd app somehow.<br> No auto discovery.<br> Requires exclusive access to a Bluetooth dongle.<br> Does not support Bluetooth Proxy. |
 | [homey-plejd](https://github.com/emilohman/homey-plejd)            | [@emilohman](https://github.com/emilohman)                                                                                                                          | For Homey                                                                                                                                                                                                                                                 |
 | [homebridge-plejd](https://github.com/blommegard/homebridge-plejd) | [@blommegard](https://github.com/blommegard)                                                                                                                        | For Homebridge                                                                                                                                                                                                                                            |

+The Plejd name and logo is copyrighted and trademarked and belongs to Plejd AB.
+The author of this repository is not associated with Plejd AB.